graygoos/LoCam/README.md

 * Swift
 * CoreLocation: For retrieving the user's location information.
 * AVFoundation: For capturing photos and videos.

+## Planned Features

 ## Contributing